Victorgichohi/javascript/README.md

 # javascript
-this contains javascript programs for easier use and references
+this contains javascript programs and its frameworks for easier use and references